In This Article

-There are some things that can instantly bring a refined look and feel to a bathroom — an antique clawfoot tub; a marble countertop; beauty essentials stored in pretty glass canisters.
+There are some things that can instantly bring a refined look and feel to a bathroom, like an antique clawfoot tub, a marble countertop, or beauty essentials stored in pretty glass canisters.
 And then there's the bathroom pedestal sink, a style that first became popular in the early 20th century.
-Typically rendered in ceramic or vitreous china, this sink stands on its very own pedestal rather than resting within the countertop or mounted to the wall.
+Typically rendered in ceramic or vitreous china, this sink stands on its very own pedestal rather than resting within the countertop or being mounted to the wall.
 Since it doesn't allow for storage or counter space, a pedestal sink is an easy choice for a powder room.

 Video of the Day